fscek/moj-zet-app-guide/docs/index.md

 #### NFC Tags (NTAG213)

-- Official ZET NFC stickers contain the same `T22130` text (or whichever the garage number is), along with some secondary records and metadata used by the app.
+- Official ZET NFC stickers contain the same `T22130` text (or whichever the vehicle's depot number is), along with some secondary records and metadata used by the app.
 - They use the **NDEF** format on an **NTAG213** chip.
 - The NFC tag, while slightly hidden on the front of the sticker, can be clearly seen when viewing the sticker from the back:\
 ![NTAG213 tag example](images/moj-ZET-QR-karta-tramvaj-Zagreb-2.jpeg)\